imilosk/dotnet-state-machine/README.md

 - Ignore triggers: Override the default behaviour of throwing an exception when an unhandled trigger is fired
 - Reentrant states: Enable states to transition back to themselves
 - Ability to store state externally using a mutator
+- Events
+  - `OnTransitionCompleted` - This event is invoked every time after the state machine changes state.
+Note: This event will not the fired for ignored triggers and internal transitions.

 ## Coming soon